-- Risk levels: Levels must be selected to show at least three distinct levels, with the values based on the following: - Top 5 percent of overall utility risk values in the HFRA - Top 5 to 20 percent of overall utility risk values in the HFRA - Bottom 80 percent of overall utility risk values in the HFRA - Colormap The colormap of the contour must meet accessibility requirements (recommended colormap is Viridis) - County lines The map must include county lines as a geospatial reference - HFTD tiers The map must show a comparison with existing HFTD tier 2 and tier 3 regions.
+- Risk levels: Levels must be selected to show at least three distinct levels, with the values based on the following: - Top 5 percent of overall utility risk values in the HFRA - Top 5 to 20 percent of overall utility risk values in the HFRA - Bottom 80 percent of overall utility risk values in the HFRA - Colormap The colormap of the contour must meet accessibility requirements (recommended colormap is Viridis) - County lines The map must include county lines as a geospatial reference - HFTD tiers The map must show a comparison with existing HFTD Tier 2 and Tier 3 regions.

 BVES already identifies and maps its highest risk areas through the Technosylva products, the CPUC and Cal Fire maps, and the Fire Safety Circuit Matrix.
-BVES will monitor developments in this area to determine whether such an approach is reasonable and prudent for a utility with the size and risk profile of Bear Valley.
+The Fire Safety Circuit Matrix currently evaluates all BVES circuits and orders them by overall risk which includes both ignition risk and PSPS risk as well as the mitigation efforts BVES has undertaken to reduce those risks.
+As stated above, in Section 6.1.1, BVES is working with Technosylva on implementing the WRRM product to replace the use of the Fire Safety Circuit Matrix.
+The WRRM will include mapped displays of the highest risk circuits in the service territory.
+Additionally, BVES will monitor developments in this area to determine whether such an approach is reasonable and prudent for a utility with the size and risk profile of Bear Valley.
+See Appendix C for additional Fire Risk Maps.